XiaoMancheng/Data-driven-control-with-error-compensation-in-continuum-robot/README.md

-# Data driven control with error compensation
+# Data driven control with error compensation in continuum robot

 This repository contains the simulation code and schemes for the paper submission related to **Data driven control with error compensation is modified by model free adaptive control** applied to **Continuum robot** systems.